SAP/fundamental-tools/README.md

 <img src="assets/logo/logo-ui5-wc.jpg" alt="UI5 WebComponents" width="160"/>
 </a>

-Low-code Fiori frontends for direct ABAP business logic consumption:
+Fiori and cloud apps, with any front-end you like, the way you like.

-- Simple and fast
+- Simple and fast, with any old or new ABAP system
-- Any old or new ABAP system
+- The same code and programming model for on-premise and cloud
-- Supported frontends
+- Front-ends
   - [Aurelia](http://aurelia.io/)
   - [Fundamental Library for Angular](https://sap.github.io/fundamental-ngx)
   - [Fundamental Library for React](https://sap.github.io/fundamental-react)